scala/scala-lang/blog/_posts/2016-07-08-trait-method-performance.md

   based on type profiling.
 This means that a default method at a megamorphic callsite is never inlined, even if the method does not have any overrides.

+- The JIT does not combine the knowledge of type profiles and CHA.
+Assume a type profile shows that a certain callsite has 3 receiver types at run-time, so it is megamorphic.
+Also assume that there exist multiple versions (overrides / implementations) of the selected method, but CHA shows that method resolution for the 3 types in question always yields the same implementation.
+In principle the method could be inlined in this case, but this is not currently implemented.

+- Interface method lookup slows down by the number of interfaces a class implements.

 - The JVM fails to perform certain optimizations when default methods are used.
 We could show in a benchmark that moving a method from a parent class into a parent interface can degrade performance significantly.
 Adding an override to a subclass which invokes the default method using a `super` call restores the performance.

-  We did not investigate what are the underlying reasons that cause the slowdown in this example.

-- Interface method lookup slows down by the number of interfaces a class implements.
+  The assembly code reveals that the JVM fails to eliminate memory accesses when using the default methods.

+While we can reproduce certain slowdowns when using default methods in micro-benchmarks, this does give an answer why we observe a 20% performance regression when running the Scala compiler on default methods without forwarders.
+The fact that the JIT compiler fails to perform certain optimizations may be the reason, but we don't have any evidence or proof to relate the two observations.

 ## References